What Causes Hot Flashes? Understanding the Science (and First Steps to Ease Them)

 Some episodes last a few minutes, others longer.
 For many women, they linger for years, not weeks.

-For many women, they linger for years, not weeks.
+For many women, they linger for years, not weeks (yes, YEARS).

 How Long Do Hot Flashes Last?

-The average duration?
-Three to five years.
-But for some women, symptoms persist well beyond a decade.
+The average duration is three to five years, but for some women, symptoms persist well beyond a decade.

 Researchers have identified four typical patterns: